 - Perpetual Learning

-This is the type of learning in which an individual perceives various incidents, objects through their sense organs and is able to understand and improve their response to stimuli.
-For example, distinguishing between various odors, able to separate different shades of colors.
+This is the type of learning in which an individual perceives various incidents, and objects through their sense organs and is able to understand and improve their response to stimuli.
+For example, distinguishing between various odours, able to separate different shades of colours.

 - Conceptual Learning

 This form of learning refers to understanding the concepts and ideas more extensively and perceiving the object without it being in its concrete form.
 After this, individuals start thinking in abstract terms.
 For example, maths is a subject that teaches you concepts rather than rote learning formulas and equations.

 - Appreciative Learning